vrockai/pipeline-test/docs/content.md

 ---

-## MeShClust v3.0: high-quality clustering of DNA sequences using the mean shift algorithm and alignment-free identity scores
+## MeShClust v3.0: high-quality clustering of DNA sequences using the mean shift algorithm and alignment-free identity scores.
+ 08.06.2022, _HZ Girgis_

+_Algorithms, Base Sequence, Cluster Analysis, Computational Biology, Humans, Microbiota, Software_ Tools for accurately clustering biological sequences are among the most important tools in computational biology.
+Two pioneering tools for clustering sequences are CD-HIT and UCLUST, both of which are fast and consume reasonable amounts of memory; however, there is a big room for improvement in terms of cluster quality.
+Motivated by this opportunity for improving cluster quality, we applied the mean shift algorithm in MeShClust v1.0.
+The mean shift algorithm is an instance of unsupervised learning.
+Its strong theoretical foundation guarantees the convergence to the true cluster centers.
+Our implementation of the mean shift algorithm in MeShClust v1.0 was a step forward.
+In this work, we scale up the algorithm by adapting an out-of-core strategy while utilizing alignment-free identity scores in a new tool: MeShClust v3.0.

 [Source](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-022-08619-0)

+10.1186/s12864-022-08619-0

 ---